When in Iceland

 ✅ Jökulsarlon Glacier Lagoon.

-✅ Dragon Glass Katla ice cave
+✅ Dragon Glass Katla ice cave (optional extra)

 ✅ Jökulsárlón boat tour (optional extra)